IngoHaumann-TomTom/tomtom-digital-cockpit-sdk-examples/docs/portal/src/documentation/getting-started/introduction.md

 title: Getting Started
 ---

-Before you can dive into IndiGO, you need to be able to access all the resources that are required to build an IndiGO product.
+Before you can dive into TomTom IndiGO, you need to be able to access all the resources that are required to build a TomTom IndiGO product.
 Click the button below to request _early access_.
 If granted, you'll be sent an Evaluation Agreement (EA).

 <div class="button button--bg-brand-red button--bg-hoverable button--size-large">
     <a class="button__link"